05 October 2020

 The argument need not concern us overly.
 To the Sri Lankan reader, what is most interesting about Haafner’s account of his sojourn in ‘Ceilon’ is his portrayal of the rank and file of Dutch colonial society in the island, in particular the lives of the mixties or mestizos.
 Most writing on Sri Lanka from this period is found in official or ecclesiastical records, or in accounts of the country produced by retired officials and ecclesiastics.
 In such works, we catch only fleeting glimpses of the large, disorderly but thriving society of lower-class Europeans and half-castes struggling to make their fortunes under the rule of the VOC and find their way back ‘home’ (an ever-diminishing prospect) before drink, debt and tropical disease ended their careers for good.

 Such was the society to which Haafner, by natural inclination, gravitated.
-He admired and envied the carefree lives of these men, with their native common-law wives and half-caste, barefoot children.
+He admired and envied the carefree lives of these men, with their native common-law wives and tousled, barefoot children.
 He loved the informality of their manners and the laxity of their morals; he also shared their taste for ‘Portuguese’ dance music, hot curries, round-the-clock half-undress and all-day drinking.
 Despite having ‘gone native’ with a vengeance, many of these unbuttoned imperialists were still in the employ of the Dutch East India Company, though others were vrije burgers who had set up as settlers and traders on their own account.
 They were, in either case, the ancestors of the Dutch Burghers of Sri Lanka, and Haafner’s frank portrayal will make uncomfortable reading for some of their present-day descendants.

 We followed the sergeant to his hut and met a large company... four young girls, three mestizo women with their husbands sitting under a large tamarind tree in front of the door and entertaining themselves with the sound of an Indian zither embellishing their voices.
 The sergeant told me that he gave a family party on the occasion of his daughter’s visit.